BeskarDev/nexus-rpg/docs/03-statistics/05-skills.md

 **Basic Skills**

-General skills every person can attempt, even without training for it.
+General skills every person uses to some degree during their day to day activities.

 **Expert Skills**

 Special skills of knowledge or craftsmanship.
-Without training for them, you have little hope of succeeding at related tasks.

 **Combat Skills**

 Skills for fighting with weapons up close and afar.
-Handling a weapon without training is a bad idea.

 **Magic Skills**